 But with a menu that features everything from cornbread stuffing to grilled Atlantic salmon and performances from some of Nashville's most notable tunesmiths, Puckett's is the place to see and be seen.
+And eat.

 The area around Leiper's Fork was settled in the late 18th century along the Natchez Trace by veterans of the Revolutionary War from North Carolina and Virginia as payment for their service.
 In 1818, the post office was established and the small town formally named Leiper's Fork after the creek that runs through the town; previously it had been called Bentontown and then Hillsboro.
 Its location on the Old Natchez Trace, a trail more than 400 miles long followed by Native Americans and European and American settlers that crosses three states, brought trade to the area and helped Leiper's Fork to grow.
 It was on this trail that Meriwether Lewis, of the Lewis and Clark Expedition, died in 1809.
 The Natchez Trace is now the Natchez Trace Parkway, a premier U.S. scenic byway.

 Things to Do